sproutapp/pavlov/README.md

 ## Development

 After cloning the repo, make sure to download all dependencies using `mix deps.get`.
-To run the test suite, type `mix test` in your shell.

 Pavlov is tested using Pavlov itself, so the general philosophy is to simply write a test using a given feature until it passes.

 ### Running the tests